Introduction

 $ cue mod init glacial-tech.example/frostyapp@v0

 We refer to such a module as the main module.
 Because we won’t publish this module, its module path is not significant.
-The module path we have chosen makes this guide consistent with the companion tutorial on working with a custom registry.
+The module path we have chosen makes this guide consistent with its companion tutorial Working with a custom module registry.

 4